brianross93/consciousness/free_will_investigation_synthesis.md

 | IBM quantum computer | Milliseconds across cm | Millikelvin |
 | Our model | Femtoseconds across nm | Room temperature OK |

+3. **The protein IS the shield.** The quantum effects occur in π-electrons within tryptophan residues, which sit inside hydrophobic (water-free) pockets in the tubulin protein.
+The protein structure acts as a natural "Faraday cage" — no external cooling needed.

-3. **Local quantum coherence IS demonstrated at body temperature:**
+4. **Local quantum coherence IS demonstrated at body temperature:**
    - Tryptophan superradiance in microtubules (J. Phys.
 Chem.
 2024)
    - Quantum effects in photosynthesis (Engel et al. 2007)
    - Quantum effects in bird navigation (Ritz et al. 2000)

-4. **The thermodynamic system IS the computer.** The brain uses noise and criticality for computation.
+5. **The thermodynamic system IS the computer.** The brain uses noise and criticality for computation.
 Quantum effects just provide the *selection bias*.
 The warm, wet environment is the feature, not the bug.

 **Bottom line:** The "warm = impossible" objection attacks a strawman.
-We don't need a quantum computer; we need a quantum trigger.
+We don't need a quantum computer; we need a quantum trigger — and the protein architecture provides the shielding that makes this possible at body temperature.

 ---